SERLatBTH/Repo1/README.md

  * API and Integration

  It has two APIs which are [Method](https://developer.viveport.com/documents/sdk/en/viveport_airsig_api_method.html) and [Event Delegates](https://developer.viveport.com/documents/sdk/en/viveport_airsig_api_eventdelegates.html).
 The way of integration with Unity can be found [here](https://developer.viveport.com/documents/sdk/en/viveport_airsig_unity.html).

+##  Putting The Device Back

+After finish using the device, it is important to turn off, disassemble and put it back in the box as it was found, then put the box back in its place.

+## More Documentations

+More documentations and materials to download could be found [here](https://developer.vive.com/us/viveport/).